Page Contents:

 A paracord preset can last over a decade.
 But its best to visit them before the season to ensure that they are ready for us the day of a hunt.

-This video demonstrates a way to rig a “Ready” SRT system into a tree.
-A “Ready” system is one where all the life safety knots are tied in advance, including the friction hitch.
+This video demonstrates a way to rig a “Preconfigured” SRT system into a tree, specifically a system which is “ready to climb” with all the critical knots are tied in advance, including the friction hitch.
 The system can be rigged and retrieved by only attaching our rigging line to the system using a small profile knot such as the Running Highwayman’s Hitch.

 Maverick Hitch, Houdini Rigging